-Optical character recognition (short: OCR) is the task of automatically extracting text from images.
-Nowadays, there are a variety of tools and services available which are easy to use and make this task a no-brainer.
+Optical character recognition (short: OCR) is the task of automatically extracting text from images (coming as typical image formats such as PNG or JPG, but possibly also as a PDF file).
+Nowadays, there are a variety of OCR software tools and services for text recognition which are easy to use and make this task a no-brainer.
 In this blog post, I will compare four of the most popular tools:

 I will show how to use them and assess their strengths and weaknesses based on their performance on a number of tasks.
 After reading this article you will be able to choose and apply an OCR tool suiting the needs of your project.

 Note that we restrict our focus on OCR for document images only, as opposed to any images containing text incidentally.

 This is not a document image.

 Now let’s have a look at the document images we will use to assess the OCR engines.

 Document images come in different shapes and qualities.
 Sometimes they are scanned, other times they are captured by handheld devices.
 Apart from printed text they might also contain handwriting and structural elements such as boxes and tables.
 Thus the ideal OCR tool should